 You have said that it is wrong to spend money on luxuries for ourselves when we could give the money to organizations working to help the world’s poorest people in developing countries.
 But shouldn’t we think of the poor in our own country first?

 We should give where it will do the most good.
 There is no sound moral reason for favoring those who happen to live within the borders of our own country.
 Sometimes, just because they are closer to us and living within the same political system, they may be the people we can most effectively help.
 More often they will not be.
 If we live in a rich nation like the U.S.A., our money will go much further, and help more people, if we send it to an organization working in developing nations.
-About a sixth of the world’s population survives on the purchasing power equivalent of less than $US1 per day.
-For a more detailed statement of my views on this topic, see ‘The Singer Solution to World Poverty’ at the New York Times and chapter 5 of One World.
+Worldwide, one person in every ten survives on the purchasing power equivalent of less than $US2 per day.
+For a more detailed statement of my views on this topic, see Chapter 5 of my book One World Now.

 Are you living a simple life and giving most of your income to the poor?